GroupCamp/GroupCamp-API/doc-reporting/types/Duration.md

 Name    |   Type  |  Description
 --------|---------|-------------
 d | Integer | Duration, in per thousand of a day (1 day = 1000).
-s | Integer | Duration, in seconds
+s | Integer | Duration, in seconds.